irfan87/nodejs_api_backend/README.md

 ### CHALLENGES

 The challenges that I faced was to call the JSONPlaceholder API using fetch, before decided to used Axios.
-To be general, fetch is mostly used on calling the data from the from and change it as a body, that I assumed as bodyData.
+In general, fetch is mostly used on calling the data from the from and change it as a body, that I assumed as bodyData.

 Before decided to used Express Async Handler, I applied try catch block, and it works as I expected but still in the controllers, I have to put next() after the catch block and the code itself is quite noisy.